innot/argparseDecorator/README.rst

     @parser.command
     def ls(
            files: ZeroOrMore[str],
-           a: Flag = True,  # create '-a' flag argument that is 'True' if '-a' is on the command line.
+           a: Flag = False,  # create '-a' flag that is 'False' if '-a' is not in the command line.
            ignore: Option | Exactly1[str] = "",  # create optional '--ignore PATTERN' argument
            columns: Option | int | Choices[Literal["range(1,5)"]] = 1,  # valid input for '--columns' is 1 to 4
            sort: Option | Choices[Literal["fwd", "rev"]] = "fwd",  # '--sort {fwd,rev}' with default 'fwd'